CSci 157 - Lab 11

 - Add a function

-, the corresponding circle is white (or transparent).
+If the value in grid is' ', the corresponding circle is white (or transparent).
 Otherwise, the circle is red for 'R' and yellow for 'Y'.
-Use nestedfor
+Use nestedforloops to do this.
+For example:

 - We'll also need a

-to draw the circles in the window, and anything else that needs doing.
+mainfunction as usual.
+The function will create a window and calldraw_gridto draw the circles in the window, and anything else that needs doing.
 Remember to pass your window variable as the first parameter todraw_grid.

 . - You can use

-directly in your functions.
+griddirectly in your functions.
 What property of this variable allows you to do this?
 Think in terms of variable scope.

 Add a comment to the right of any statement that introduces a new variable (including grid and any function parameters) that label the type of scope those variables have.
 You choices (from last Friday's lecture) are: